Special Educational Needs and Disability is also called SEN or SEND.

 Statutory Guidance on Supporting pupils at school with medical conditions (April 2014)

-The links below provide information to frequently asked questions.
+The links above provide information to frequently asked questions.
 However, please do not hesitate to speak to any member of staff if you have any concerns or questions.